 How to achieve realistic results?

-In previous post I was explaining what Lit shader is and the features that it provides.
+In a previous post, I was explaining what Lit shader is and the features that it provides.
 Today I will show you how to work with this shader and other new features announced with HDRP.

-If we want to create realistic scene we need to create source of reflections in our scene.
-Best option is to set environment around our target object or we can use HDRi map which simulates environment lights and reflection.
+If we want to create a realistic scene we need to create source of reflections in our scene.
+The best option is to set environment around our target object or we can use HDRi map which simulates environment lights and reflection.
 I’m using a free one from https://hdrihaven.com to get some urban environmental lights on a 3D model.

 Floor is made from simple plane and texture set from https://texturehaven.com